odpi/egeria-docs/site/docs/tools/postman/overview.md

 Postman is now ready to be used with egeria.
 Refer back to the tutorials for specific examples, or experiment!

+Instructions for contributing new Postman collections are located in the [developer-resources](/egeria-docs/guides/contributor/guidelines/#postman-artifacts-for-apis).

 --8<-- "snippets/abbr.md"